wcko87/rabiribi-randomizer/index.md

 ## Who made this?

 The Randomizer is not the work of one person.
-It is a collaborative effort of the speedrunning community.
+It is a collaborative effort of the Rabi-Ribi speedrunning community.
 - [How the Randomizer came about](https://wcko87.github.io/acknowledgements/)

 ## Download